Wegovy shortage: 7 Wegovy alternatives to consider

 Mounjaro Important Safety Information: Read more about serious warnings and safety info.

+Given the high demand for the drug, Wegovy experiences shortages from time to time.
+But there are other alternative medications available, including injectable GLP-1s as well as weight loss pills.
 If you’re concerned the Wegovy shortage may affect your access to the drug, contact your health provider.
-Ask them about your options and whether another alternative medication works for you.
+Ask them about your options and whether another medication, such as the Wegovy alternatives above, may work for you.

 DISCLAIMER